In Your House 2

 In Your House 2 (retroactively titled In Your House 2: The Lumberjacks) was the second In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on July 23, 1995, at the Nashville Municipal Auditorium in Nashville, Tennessee.
 The pay-per-view consisted of six professional wrestling matches, while three dark matches also occurred.

-In the main event WWF World Champion Diesel defeated Sid in a Lumberjack match.
-On the undercard, Shawn Michaels defeated Jeff Jarrett for the Intercontinental Championship and The Roadie defeated 1–2–3 Kid.
+In the main event WWF Champion Diesel defeated Sid in a Lumberjack match.
+On the undercard, Shawn Michaels defeated Jeff Jarrett for the Intercontinental Championship, and The Roadie defeated 1–2–3 Kid.
 Both Jarrett and the Roadie legit quit WWF the following day.

 The pay-per-view received a 0.7 buyrate, equivalent to approximately 280,000 buys.

 Production

 Background

-In May 1995, the World Wrestling Federation (WWF, now WWE) held its first In Your House pay-per-view (PPV).
+In May 1995, the World Wrestling Federation (WWF, now WWE) held its first In Your House professional wrestling pay-per-view (PPV) event.
 This was the start of a series of monthly PPV shows that aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble).
 The In Your House shows were also sold at a lower cost than the major PPVs.
 This second In Your House event took place on July 23, 1995, at the Nashville Municipal Auditorium in Nashville, Tennessee.
 While this event was originally known simply as In Your House 2, it was later retroactively renamed as In Your House 2: The Lumberjacks.
 This retroactive renaming of the show was based on the main event being a Lumberjack match.